 3. Don't neglect hand + foot care

+Don’t forget about to take care of hands and feet in winter!
 Your hands and feet need some extra love in the winter to maintain their moisture and remain strong through the cold season.

 My personal favorite way to care for my hands and feet that is a quick and easy nightly (or weekly) ritual is to select my favorite oil or rich balm, gently rub it all over my hands and feet, then apply warm cozy socks n gloves while sleeping.

 You wake up rewarded with the smoothest feet and hands, motivated to do this again and again!

 4. Eye Care and Lip Care Tips in Winter

 Did you know your most delicate areas are actually very easy to care for?